 Partial hospitalization programs are otherwise known as PHPs or day treatment programs.
 PHPs provide a high level of care, but patients can return home each night after treatment.
 Programs are usually around four to six hours a day for at least five days a week.

-Medical detoxification can help to safely manage the acute physical symptoms of alcohol and drug withdrawal.
-For some, it’s an excellent first step towards successful long-term addiction recovery.
+Medical assistance is important to minimize adverse effects and ensure people make it through this stage.
+For most, it’s an excellent first step towards successful long-term addiction recovery.

 Most rehab treatment centers discuss and recommend aftercare services following initial addiction treatment.
 However, patients may prefer to contact treatment facilities to learn more.

 Sober living homes are residential facilities for patients recovering from substance use disorders.
 Some sober living homes are part of wider rehab facilities and government centers.
 However, many are independent organizations.

 These types of residential facilities are found across the United States.
 However, most are on the West Coast, particularly California.

 Residing in sober living homes increases the likelihood that recovering alcohol and substance abusers remain sober.
 While most sober living homes are for short-term stays of less than a year, some provide longer-term options.

 In your journey toward recovery, you're going to experience a lot of ups and downs.
 During early sobriety, you will have signs and symptoms - some mild, others uncomfortable.
 The most common ones include fatigue, mood swings, and depression.

 Sometimes, you'll be tempted to give up.
 But there are many ways to maintain sobriety following addiction treatment.
 Here are some of them:

 1. Identify personal triggers